 In the late Eighties while pursuing his entertainment industry goals during the day Rumsey started working night shifts in IT for a Life Science Company.

-During the day Rumsey created, produced and hosted the successful magazine format radio show ‘London Calling’ on KWIZ (Los Angeles), targeting the British community but surprisingly also attracting a large American audience (total audience estimated 450,000).
+During the day Rumsey created, produced and hosted the successful magazine format radio show ‘London Calling’ on KWIZ (Los Angeles), targeting the British community but surprisingly also attracting a large American audience (audience estimates were circa 450,000).
 He marketed commercials for ‘London Calling’ to such diverse companies as MTV, the Daily Express newspaper (International Edition) and Graham & James Attorneys.
-The show also supported non profit groups such as the British American Chamber of Commerce ( who he later worked for) and the Grove Shakespeare Theater Group.
+Aside from interviewing local VIP’s and the British film stars of the day, the show also supported non-profit groups such as the British American Chamber of Commerce ( who he later worked for) and the Grove Shakespeare Theater Group.